 Los Angeles Before European Settlement

-The land that would later become Los Angeles was once home to a diverse array of indigenous peoples, including the Tongva, Chumash, and Tataviam tribes.
-These communities thrived in harmony with the natural environment, relying on hunting, gathering, and fishing to sustain their way of life.
-The Los Angeles Basin provided rich resources, from coastal areas teeming with fish to inland valleys abundant with game.
+Long before it became the bustling metropolis we know today, the land that would become Los Angeles was home to indigenous tribes such as the Tongva, Chumash, and Tataviam.
+These communities thrived in harmony with their environment, relying on hunting, gathering, and fishing to sustain their way of life.

 Early Indigenous Peoples of the Los Angeles Area